-Falaknuma, a posh, rooftop restaurant located in Hotel Clarks Avadh, serves authentic Awadhi food.
-Perfect for winter afternoons, their signature butter chicken is the perfect accompaniment to their pillowy naans.
+A posh, rooftop restaurant located in Hotel Clarks Avadh, serves authentic Awadhi food.
+Perfect for winter afternoons, their signature butter chicken is the ideal accompaniment to their pillowy naans.
 There’s a small bar where you can enjoy brews and views as well.

 To combat a heavy meal, a well-made Lakhnavi paan is the best antidote.
 Founded in 1805, make your way to Ram Asrey for freshly made samosas and finish with the malai paan.

-In a city where most of the food is a legacy of the Nawabs, Coqina is a small experiential kitchen that specializes in Awadhi cuisine.
-If you’re lucky, the meal will be prepared by a khansama from the Nawab’s kitchen.
+In a city where most of the food is a legacy of the Nawabs, Coqina is a small experiential kitchen that specialises in Awadhi cuisine.
+If you’re lucky, the meal gets prepared by a khansama from the Nawab’s kitchen.
 For those who want to learn about the city’s rich culinary heritage, this is the booking to snag in advance, since it is only open to those that have made reservations.

 Every city has its sweet spot.
 Lucknow has the Sharmaji ki Chai in Aminabad.
 Apart from the refreshingly milky teas served with loads of nostalgia, their deceptively simple bun-makhan is a delicious conversation starter.

-Located in the lobby at Vivanta by Taj - Gomti Nagar, Oudhyana serves some of the most authentic Awadhi dishes—the kakori kebab, the succulent nihari gosht, warqi paratha, sewain ka muzafar and shahi tukda are all worth ordering.
+Located in the lobby at Vivanta by Taj - Gomti Nagar, Oudhyana serves some of the most authentic Awadhi dishes—the kakori kebab, the delicious nihari gosht, warqi paratha, sewai ka muzaffar and shahi tukda are all worth ordering.
 Service is spot-on, and the splendid thandai delivers a kick more pleasurable than the bill.

 If you know your chikankari from your chicken curry, Lucknow is the best place to shop for traditional wear.
 Ever since Judi Dench sashayed up in an exotic Abu Jani-Sandeep Khosla creation to receive an Oscar in 2004, chikankari couture has become a fashion staple in the swish set—at home as well as in the international corridors of fashion.

-You don’t need to look far or go to the streets when looking for a bargain buy in Lucknow.
-Self Employed Women’s Association (SEWA) was peddling exquisite chikankari at reasonable prices long before it became fashionable.
+Self Employed Women’s Association (SEWA): You don’t need to look far or go to the streets when looking for a bargain buy in Lucknow.
+Self Employed Women’s Association (SEWA) was peddling beautiful chikankari at reasonable prices long before it became fashionable.
 So, if you’d like to do your bit for a social cause, shop at their Alamgarh store.
 Looking good isn’t half as satisfying as feeling good about yourself.

 Lucknow doesn’t go big on molecular cuisine or boho boutiques.
 But, if you know where to look, the capital is full of curiosities.
-The Bara Imambara’s Bhool Bhulaiya or the labyrinth is where rulers of the city, in an effort to guard themselves against rebellious soldiers, instructed the artisans to build it in a way that would enable the slightest whisper to travel through several turns and twists of the corridors.
+The Bara Imambara’s Bhool Bhulaiya or the labyrinth is where rulers of the city, to guard themselves against rebellious soldiers, instructed the artisans to build it in a way that would enable the slightest whisper to travel through several turns and twists of the corridors.
 Rumour had it that the underground tunnels could take you all the way to Delhi (sadly the tunnels were closed after some mercenary British soldiers went in search of rare diamonds and never surfaced).
-So if you truly want to lose yourself in the beauty of Lucknow, you know where to go.
-Is there anything better than a lush picnic spot with crocodiles for company?
+So, if you genuinely want to lose yourself in the beauty of Lucknow, you know where to go.
+Is there anything better than a grassy picnic spot with crocodiles for a company?
 Make your way to the Kukrail Reserve Forest & Gharial Rehabilitation Centre.
-Throw down a blanket and while away the afternoon watching black bucks, rare avian species and crocodiles.
+Throw down a blanket and while away the afternoon, watching black bucks, rare avian species and crocodiles.